 Perhaps the very first “product spec” that helped us in our decision-making process was the type of cannabis bud we were buying.
 It was Indicas, Sativas, and hybrids that first molded our likes and dislikes in the cannabis world.

 Sativas, being famous for delivering energetic and cerebral vibes, were perhaps preferred by people in need of mood and creative boosts.
 While Indicas were often used to induce relaxing physical effects.

 If you’re an anxious person (like me…), then you might have also identified that thc can be at times overwhelming, and sometimes we just need a non-psychoactive hemp option that will still get us to that unwinded and relaxed state.
 This is why we’ve included a bonus hemp flower option at the beginning of the list for those who just can’t deal with thc when it comes to ending the day.

 An immediate onset flower that will have you as relaxed as can be in a matter of minutes.
-A full-body indica experience with only 0.3% thc and a whopping 18.8% cbd content.
-Duration of this bad boy is 1 hour, good thing each glass jar offered by Botany Farms comes with up to 3.5g of high-end sticky buds.
-This strain comes with berry-like scents and a sweetness reminiscent of fresh picked berries, making it a nice smoke for those nighttime sessions.
+A full-body indica experience with only 0.3% THC and a whopping >17% CBD content.
+The duration of this bad boy is 1 hour, good thing each glass jar offered by Savage CBD comes with high-end sticky buds.

 Origins to the genetics of this indica-lover’s favorite are still unclear.
 Some experts claim it’s a hybrid of up to 11 different species, while others classify it as a descendant of Afghani and Thai landrace strains.
 It is recognized among farmers for its friendly and strong growth tendencies, along with terpenes that give it a sweet and spicy aroma.
 This strain has been known to aid with pain relief and insomnia, which makes it a highly recommended flower to help manage depression and stress.